Avatar-Nick/CIP-68Showcase/README.md

 [CIP-68](https://cips.cardano.org/cips/cip68/) Cardano NFTs are much more powerful then the previous [CIP-25](https://cips.cardano.org/cips/cip25/) NFT standard as CIP-68 NFTs can be read and mutated by smart contracts.

 Developers can write custom smart contract flows for these NFTs.
 But in this example, we will use what is called an "Always Fail" script.
 Meaning when a reference NFT is locked in the smart contract, the data cannot change.
+This address contains the script: addr1w93wm24j6fcesyfs8ed733jvct3pf2mazt7l8kxrew6ldzccmj96w

 1) Generate a Wallet or use an existing one
 ```